This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-You can use any kind of sweet juicy apples you want in this campfire cooking favourite.
-The tart flavour of Granny Smith apples works nicely here or perhaps you have another preference.
+Apples: You can use any kind of sweet juicy apples you want in this campfire cooking favorite.
+The tart flavor of Granny Smith apples works nicely here or perhaps you have another preference.

 Store: This campfire apple crisp foil packets dessert is best served as soon as it’s made.
 If you do have leftovers, they will keep in the fridge for up to 3 days.